mynaparrot/plugNmeet-docs/blog/2026-01-03-how-to-add-ai-features.md

 ## Conclusion

 In just a few minutes, you've transformed a standard video call into an intelligent, interactive, and globally inclusive meeting experience.
-By leveraging Plug-N-Meet's provider-agnostic AI layer, you can easily add a powerful **meeting assistant AI** that gives you a significant edge, all while maintaining full control over your self-hosted platform.
+You now know the full AI feature set, which providers can power each part — Azure, Google Gemini, OpenAI, OpenAI-compatible clouds, or fully self-hosted LLMs — and the one room configuration that works with all of them.

 The real power of this platform is that your data isn't trapped.
 After the meeting ends, you can use the **[Artifacts API](/docs/api/artifact/fetch)** to programmatically retrieve the summary and transcription, allowing you to build powerful integrations with your new **AI meeting notes**.